 With a bit of practice the bots allow you to pull up any particular game.
 "Oh yea, I remember that time I one-shot killed myself with my own Firestorm..."

 Your experience might be different to mine but this is how the two stack up for me.

-While there are some issues with player ghosts that can produce obnoxious ones (ghosts wielding distortion weapons which can banish you to the Abyss, ghosts with some annoying spells like Dazzling Spray), I do enjoy seeing them.
-Plus, there's always the possibility that the heartbreak you felt in losing your best character yet will be soothed somewhat when that ghost kills the next poor sod to come along.
+I quite enjoy seeing the ghosts of other players who died in the Dungeon.
+Plus, if you're the one who died, there's always the possibility that the heartbreak you felt in losing your best character yet will be soothed somewhat when that ghost kills the next poor sod to come along.
 You can even track your ghost kills.